jillianrosile/jillianrosile.github.io/_posts/2015-08-19-black-box-testing.markdown

 </html>
 {% endhighlight %}

-Your first stab at a test might include this:
+Your first stab at a test with RSpec and Capybara might include this:
 {% highlight ruby %}
 scenario 'registering a user' do visit '/register'